USGS-R/training-curriculum/content/intro-curriculum/E_Analyze.md

 The focus of this workshop hasn't really been statistics, it's been more about R, the language.
 But it's pretty much impossible to talk a lot about R without getting into stats, as that is what draws most people to R in the first place.
 So we will spend a little bit of time on it.
 In this lesson we will touch on some very simple stats that we can do with base R.

 Remember to load the NWIS dataset we have been use.
-If it's no longer loaded, load in the cleaned up version using this filepath `data/course_NWISdata_cleaned.csv`, and `read.csv` (remember that we named it `intro_df`, and don't forget `stringsAsFactors=FALSE`, and `colClasses`).
+If it's no longer loaded, load in the cleaned up version by downloading it from [here](/intro-curriculum/data), and using `read.csv` (remember that we named it `intro_df`, and don't forget `stringsAsFactors=FALSE`, and `colClasses`).

 Quick Links to Exercises and R code
 -----------------------------------